MR-BOUBAKOUR/-BOUBAKOUR-MohamedRedha-p7-secureApp-spring/README.md

   - **User**:
     - Can only CRUD their own account (create, read, update, delete).
     - Can create new users but cannot update of delete other users.
+  - **Anonymous**:
+    - Can access the list of registered users.
+    - Can only register a new account.

-- Full CRUD functionality for 6 financial entities.
+- **Full CRUD functionality** for 6 financial entities.
-- Separation between entities, DTOs, and mappers.
+- **Separation** between entities, DTOs, and mappers.

 ## 📦 Containerization & CI/CD
 - **Docker**: multi-stage image for optimized execution